alaffin12/stackedit/Caught by Stradh.md

 Anyone with a passing familiarity with Barovian culture and history can make a DC 15 Intelligence (History or Religion) check to identify that three of the stones represent the Seeker (Raven), the Weaver (Spider) and the Huntress (Wolf) and that the fourth represent the Shadow - a forced opposed to the ladies.

 #### The Hags
 Morgantha, Offalia and Bella are all hags, but usually disguise themselves.
-The older two (Morgantha and Offalia) are Bl
+The older two (Morgantha and Offalia) are Blood Hags while the younger one (Bella) is still just a night hag.
+Morgantha is the "face" of their operation, and is happy to do business with anyone who shows up at her door.
+However if folks are uninterested in what she is selling, or if they are too aggressive she will dismiss them - and then summon her family, if need be, t